auliakhalqillah/akbook/docs/source/index.rst

-Introduction to Numerical Methods
+Wellcome to AK BOOK
 =================================

 .. image:: imgs/Numerical_Method_Earthquake_Science_2.webp
   :width: 1000
   :alt: Alternative text

-Numerical methods are mathematical approaches that have been widely used in science and engineering to solve mathematical problems.
-In this note, you will find an explanation of number numerical methods and their implementation by using Python programming language.
-Most of them are related to earthquake science context as the application to real problems.
-The explanation tries to be served as simply as possible and more technically, of course, it should be accompanied by the fundamental concept.
-Please enjoy the note 😄
+Hi.
+Wellcome to my online book.
+In this book you will find the explanation regarding fundamental algorithm, numerical methods, and specific about seismic hazard.
+I will share all of these topic based on my experience.
+I hope this will help you to gain more the knowledge in the scientific field, especially in earthquake science.

 .. toctree::
   :caption: Topics